FACES for the Future Program Coordinator

 - General knowledge of current health care delivery systems, both hospital-based and community-based as well as general knowledge of careers and pathways for health, public health, mental and behavioral health, and global health.

-- Ability to work well under pressure and meet deadlines.
-Must be flexible, adaptable and responsive to changing work priorities.
+- Ability to work independently in a fast-paced environment and prioritize projects with short deadlines.
+Must be flexible, adaptable, and responsive to changing work priorities.

 - Strong verbal and written skills.